 THE MULTI-DAY HIKE

-Securing your National Parks pass is your first step.
-Do remember that backcountry permits for each night are important, as you will camp on this trail.
+Securing your National Parks Pass and Backcountry Permits is your first step, since you will camp along the trail.
 On the majestic Rockwall Trail, you’ll find five strategically placed campgrounds, each about 8 to 12-km apart.

 BOOKING YOUR CAMP SPOT